General FAQs for Desktop

 - On Linux:

 Docker Desktop is free for small businesses (fewer than 250 employees AND less than $10 million in annual revenue), personal use, education, and non-commercial open-source projects.
 Otherwise, it requires a paid subscription for professional use.
 Paid subscriptions are also required for government entities.
-When downloading and installing Docker Desktop, you are asked to agree to the Docker Subscription Service Agreement.
+When downloading and installing Docker Desktop, you are asked to agree to the Docker Subscription Service Agreementopen_in_new.

 Yes, you can use Docker Desktop offline.
 However, you cannot access features that require an active internet connection.
 Additionally, any functionality that requires you to sign won't work while using Docker Desktop offline or in air-gapped environments.
 This includes: